-He reached a milestone achieved by just nine other coaches in the history of the game in 2012 when he captured his 300th career victory during the Blue Hens' season-opening 19-6 win over Detroit Mercy on Feb.
+He reached a milestone achieved by just 12 coaches in the history of the game in 2012 when he captured his 300th career victory during the Blue Hens' season-opening 19-6 win over Detroit Mercy on Feb.
 4 in Delaware Stadium.

-He is one of just eighth coaches in NCAA history to win 250 games or more at one school, reaching the mark with a win over Saint Joseph's in the 2009 season opener.
+He is one of just seven coaches in NCAA Division I history to win 250 games or more at one school, reaching the mark with a win over Saint Joseph's in the 2009 season opener.

 In 2010, the Hens won their final three regular season games to earn a spot in the CAA Tournament and proceeded to defeat No. 12 Drexel 10-6 in the semifinals and top-seed Towson 12-9 in the championship game.
 The win vaulted the Blue Hens into the NCAA Tournament where Delaware gave No. 4 seed North Carolina all it could handle before falling 14-13 in a classic back-and-forth battle with the Tar Heels.
 The Hens, led by CAA Player of the Year and Tewaaraton Award finalist Curtis Dickson, finished with a No. 12 final USILA national ranking.

 In 2011, Delaware lost its final two regular season games but earned the No. 4 and final seed in the CAA Tournament.
 The Hens then knocked off top seed and No. 8 ranked Hofstra 10-9 on the Pride's home field in the semifinals and defeated No. 3 seed and 19th-ranked Massachusetts 9-7 on the Minutemen's home turf in the title game.
 The Hens earned an NCAA Tournament spot opposite No. 6 ranked Duke and gave the defending national champion Blue Devils all they could handle before falling by a 15-14 margin in the first round.